Cemetery of Terror: Plot

-Meanwhile, young teenager Tony visits the cemetery along with two classmates, Vicky and Usi, along with two younger neighbors, Anita and Raúl, who have been trick-or-treating.
+Meanwhile, young teenager Tony visits the cemetery along with two classmates, Usi and Cesar, along with two younger neighbors, Anita and Raúl, who have been trick-or-treating.
 They encounter Devlon's tomb bursting into flames, which sends them running in fear.
 They seek shelter in the abandoned house, where they find the multiple dead bodies.
 Devlon appears and chases the children upstairs.
 Tony arms himself with the hatchet from Pedro's head, and flee the house.
 As they run through the cemetery, various corpses—each awoken by Devlon—begin to rise from their graves and attack the children.

 Cardan, who has gone to search Devlon's house, finds the children in the cemetery and attempts to save them.
 Cardan becomes pinned under a fallen branch and injures his leg.
 Her tells the children they must burn Devlon's book of incantations to stop the zombies, and sends them back to the house while he wards off the undead with a crucifix.
 The children retrieve the book as the zombies, with Devlon at the helm, descend upon the house.
 Cardan arrives to save them, and wards off the violent Devlon.
 Usi throws the book into the fireplace, causing all of the undead to burst into flames.
 Shortly after, police, who have been searching for the missing children, come to their rescue.
 In the last scene, Cardan brings the charred remains of the book to the altar in the attic, now apparently possessed by Devlon himself.